shawnholman/OIT-Extension/README.md

 Determining which version number to advance should be determined based on the definitions below.

 A major revision is one that adds/removes a lot of features or rewrites a large part of the code base.
 A minor revision deals with small changes to the code base, one added feature, or a collection of bug fixes.
-A bug fix deals with just a single bug being fixed.
+A bug fix revision deals with just a single bug being fixed.